 How painful is getting a dental implant?

 Because dental implants require oral surgery to place them, you can expect some discomfort.
-The dentist uses proper local anesthetics and sedation to place dental implants and ensure patient comfort from start to finish.
+However, our dentist uses local anesthetic and sedation to place dental implants.
+We will make sure you are comfortable from beginning to end.

-Afterward, over-the-counter pain medications, including ibuprofen or acetaminophen, reduce pain and discomfort as the mouth heals.
+Afterward, you can use over-the-counter pain medications to reduce pain and discomfort as your mouth heals.
+Using ibuprofen or acetaminophen is safe.

 Are dental implants a permanent solution for tooth loss?